 Institutional Control Measures for Tuberculosis in the Era of Multiple Drug Resistance (December 1995)

-About ACCP Consensus Statements The ACCP Consensus Statement is defined as a written document that represents the collective opinions of a convened expert panel.
+About CHEST Consensus Statements The CHEST Consensus Statement is defined as a written document that represents the collective opinions of a convened expert panel.
 The opinions expressed in the Consensus Statement are derived by a systematic approach and a traditional literature review where randomized control trials do not commonly exist.
 "Suggestions made" in Consensus Statements are derived by this standardized process.